-RFID tool tracking is becoming more and more popular as RFID tags’ prices drop and their reliability increases.
-The tags have a number of advantages over barcodes when it comes to tool tracking:
+RFID tool tracking is becoming more and more popular as RFID tag prices drop and reliability increases.
+The tags have a number of advantages over bar codes when it comes to tool tracking:

-- RFID tags do not need line of site so they can be placed inside tools or can be read through mud and tar
+- RFID tags do not need line of sight so they can be placed inside tools or can be read through mud and tar

 - Multiple RFID tags can be read at the same time to speed processing